SamEdwardes/samedwardes.com/src/content/blog/2022-10-27-full-gh-code-review/index.md

 title: How to do a Full Code Review on GitHub
 ---

 GitHub has a friendly UI for performing code reviews.
 However, it only allows you to leave comments on the changed code.
-It does not allow you to leave comments or suggestions on existing code. <!--truncate--> In the screenshot below, GitHub will only let me leave comments and suggestions on lines 6-13.
+It does not allow you to leave comments or suggestions on existing code.
+In the screenshot below, GitHub will only let me leave comments and suggestions on lines 6-13.
 I cannot suggest lines 1-5, even if I notice a typo or an error.

 ![Example of GitHub not letting you edit existing code.](./images/no-comments-old-code.png)